All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I change my diet when starting semaglutide?

-We recommend working with your physician or a registered dietitian to optimize your nutrition while on GLP-1 therapy.
+We recommend working with your physician or a registered dietitian to improve your nutrition while on GLP-1 therapy.
 At minimum, eating smaller meals, prioritizing protein, staying hydrated, and limiting highly processed foods can support your results and reduce GI side effects.

 Can I skip the 0.25mg dose and start higher?